Homosexuality in China: History

-The Central Qing government of Beijing labeled followers of Tu Er Shen "cultists" and demanded for their persecution and elimination.
+The Central Qing government of Beijing labeled followers of Tu Er Shen "cultists" and demanded their persecution and elimination.
 It was during this dynasty that China's very first law against non-commercial same-sex sexual conduct was enacted.
 However, the newly created offense of homosexuality carried the most lenient penalty possible in the Qing legal system.
 Today, the Wei-ming temple dedicated to Tu Er Shen, located in New Taipei, serves as the world's only religious temple dedicated exclusively to same-sex love.

 The earliest law against a homosexual act dates from the Song dynasty, punishing "young males who act as prostitutes".
 The first statute specifically banning homosexual intercourse was enacted in the Jiajing era of the Ming dynasty.

 Ming dynasty China banned homosexual sodomy (anal sex) in the Ming Code since the Jiajing emperor's reign and continued into the Qing dynasty until 1907, when western influence led to the law being repealed.
 The Chinese mocked and insulted Puyi and the Japanese as homosexuals and presented it as proof of their perversion and being uncivilized.
-The only time homosexual sodomy has been banned in Japan was for short time for 8 years in 1872-1880 due to western influence.
+The only time homosexual sodomy has been banned in Japan was for a short time for 8 years from 1872 to 1880 due to Western influence.

-Lu Tonglin, author of Misogyny, Cultural Nihilism & Oppositional Politics: Contemporary Chinese Experimental Fiction, said "a clear-cut dichotomy between heterosexuality and homosexuality did not exist in traditional China."
+Lu Tonglin, author of Misogyny, Cultural Nihilism & Oppositional Politics: Contemporary Chinese Experimental Fiction, said: "A clear-cut dichotomy between heterosexuality and homosexuality did not exist in traditional China."

-Male prostitution was forbidden during the Yuan dynasty (descended from the Mongol Empire) and the following Ming dynasty, and evidence suggests that there was a crackdown on homosexuality during this period as a continuation of the Mongol Empire's hostility to homosexuality.
+Male prostitution was forbidden during the Yuan dynasty (descended from the Mongol Empire) and the following Ming dynasty, and evidence suggests that there was a crackdown on homosexuality during this period as a continuation of the Mongol Empire’s hostility to homosexuality.